by Starsky Hutch 76

 “Looks like we’ve run into another dead end,” Superwoman said.
 “His senses would’ve already detected us.
 He’d answer if he were here.”

-“If he is able,” Supergirl said, drawing an alarmed look from Superwoman.
+“If he is able,” Supergirl replied, drawing an alarmed look from Superwoman.
 “I am surprised the Superman robots have not responded to our intrusion.”

-“The last Superman robot was destroyed during the last attack by the Superman Revenge Squad,” Superwoman said. (*) “He must not have rebuilt them yet.”
+“The last Superman robot was destroyed during the last attack by the Superman Revenge Squad,” Superwoman explained. (*) “He must not have rebuilt them yet.”

 [(*) Editor’s note: See “Revenge is Life; Death to Superman,” Superman #414 (December, 1985).]